History of the U.S. Open Cup: MLS attempt to withdraw

 On December 15, 2023, Major League Soccer announced that its teams would no longer participate in the U.S. Open Cup, starting with the 2024 edition, due to fixture congestion.
 The league intended to send reserve teams from MLS Next Pro instead.
 This would have been the first year since MLS's inception that its teams did not take part in the tournament.
 However, on December 20, 2023, the United States Soccer Federation announced that it had denied MLS the necessary waiver to allow affiliated MLS Next Pro teams to play in the tournament.
 An agreement between the two sides was tempered in mid-February and announced on March 1, 2024.
 It allowed eight MLS teams to participate with senior squads and eleven to be represented by MLS Next Pro teams.
 The teams participating in the 2024 CONCACAF Champions Cup would not send teams to the Open Cup.
 Discussions continued to find a solution for 2025 and beyond.

 In 2025, MLS announced its plans for the scheduled tournaments its teams will participate in.
 Sixteen MLS teams will enter the 2025 U.S. Open Cup, doubling the prior year's input.
 Due to the truncation of Leagues Cup, MLS' co-created tournament with Liga MX, from all 29 MLS teams in 2024 to just 18 in 2025 to match the 18 in Liga MX, fixture congestion issues had been solved to allow most U.S.-based MLS teams to participate fully.
 The fates of the other 11 teams is as follows: as San Diego FC is an expansion team and expansion teams generally do not participate in Open Cup, they are not included; eight of the 10 remaining U.S. MLS clubs sent reserves from MLSNP (with Atlanta United, who did not qualify for Champions Cup but is participating in Leagues Cup, and Colorado Rapids, who is in both tournaments, sending no active club representation), as well as MLSNP's independent Carolina Core FC and Chattanooga FC, will take part as well.

+Beginning in 2027, all MLS first teams (based in the United States) will once again participate in the U.S. Open Cup.
+Following the first round in April, all MLS teams will enter in the round of 64 in July and will have hosting priority for that round.